 The assigned NR channel power and adjacent NR channel power are measured with rectangular filters with measurement bandwidths specified in Table 6.5.2.4.1-1.

-If the measured adjacent channel power is greater than –50 dBm then the NRACLR shall be higher than the value specified in Table 6.5.2.4.1-2.
+If the measured adjacent channel power is greater than –50 dBm then the NRACLR shall be higher than the value specified in Table 6.5.2.4.1-2, except for FRMCS power class 1.5 and power class 2 in Band n101 and power class 2 in Band n100 where the NRACLR shall be higher than the value specified in Table 6.5.2.4.1-3.

 When the IE powerBoostPi2BPSK-r18 or powerBoostQPSK-r18 is set to 1 for a UE supporting the capability of powerBoosting-pi2BPSK-QPSK-r18 or capability of powerBoosting-pi2BPSK-QPSK-Modified-r18, for power class 2 UE, the ACLR requirement of PC2 applies.
 For power class 3 UE, the ACLR requirement of PC3 applies.